mebeim/aoc/2020/README.md

     pass
 ```

 Now let's actually solve the problem!
-We can now `import` our `VM` and put it to
+We can finally `import` our `VM` and put
-good use.
+it to good use.
 To detect when an instruction is executed again, we can save the
 values of the program counter (`vm.pc`) in a [`set`][py-set], since the program
 counter uniquely identifies an instruction in the whole program, and stop if we
 ever get a value that was already seen.